-Aave is built on the Ethereum protocol and it’s considered one of the biggest DeFi platforms, and one of the top that focus on lending and borrowing cryptocurrency through a pooled liquidity system.
+Aave is built on the Ethereum platform, and it’s considered one of the biggest DeFi projects, and one of the top that focus on lending and borrowing cryptocurrency through a pooled liquidity system.
 Lenders can earn relatively low-risk, passive income from interest paid on loans, without having to engage with third-parties or middlemen.

 How Does Aave Work?

-First, there is no financial institution, no intermediary that oversees or grants loan requests based on creditworthiness.
-Instead, Aave is a “trustless” network that utilizes smart contracts to execute the loans, thus removing the middlemen.
+First, there is no financial institution, and no intermediary that oversees or grants loan requests based on creditworthiness.
+Instead, Aave is a “trustless” network that utilizes smart contracts to execute the loans, removing the need for middlemen.

 » Looking for more guides?
 Check out our glossary of crypto coins.

-A flash loan is a unique feature on the Aave platform.
-These are uncollateralized products that are possible thanks to the way Ethereum works (Aave is built on the Ethereum blockchain network).
+A flash loan began as a unique feature on the Aave platform (other platforms now offer flash loans as well).
+They are uncollateralized products that are possible thanks to the way the Ethereum blockchain network functions — Aave is built on the Ethereum blockchain network.

 Flash loans are automated, rapidly executed loans that must be repaid within one Ethereum transaction.
 If the principal and interest are not repaid in that time, the loan is effectively reversed, the transaction removed from the blockchain as if it had never occurred.